 - Gather productivity data.
 Consider work-related metrics that reflect the effectiveness of your team.
 For example, if a specific team completes tasks efficiently and consistently brings in projected revenue, the team likely works well together.

 - Review customer or client interactions.
 Evaluate client interactions by watching Zoom call recordings or sending surveys to your constituents.
+You might even offer small client gifts as an incentive to complete the survey honestly.
 Your clients’ perspectives of your company can reveal what values, attitudes, and practices are most definitive of your company’s reputation.

 Evaluation should be a regular part of corporate leadership, especially since there is so much potential for success in culture improvement.
 Establish timelines for gathering feedback and analyzing data to ensure evaluation isn’t forgotten!
 Also, be transparent about the process of implementing solutions.
 Some improvements may take longer than others—don’t let your staff think their input was forgotten!

 Investing in dedicated tools for facilitating and measuring your employee engagement efforts is also a good idea for many businesses.
 Explore our guide to employee engagement software to learn more and review some top providers.